Cold Showers for Muscle Recovery: What the Evidence Says

 Should I take cold showers after every workout?

 Not necessarily.
 Evidence suggests cold therapy is most useful after high-intensity sessions where acute performance recovery matters more than long-term hypertrophy — competitions, tournament play, high-volume weeks.
-For regular strength training aimed at muscle building, limiting cold exposure to the most demanding sessions may preserve hypertrophic adaptation better than daily use.
+For regular strength training aimed at muscle building, limiting cold.